top of page

 Interactive piece

-Each flask contains Greenlandic water from either glacial ICE, RIVERS or the OCEAN.
-An map gives an overview of the samples you can chose and from where they were collected, and by following the QR code on the flask you can learn more about the water cycle in the Arctic and the history of each individual sample.
+Each flask contains water from Greenland's glacial ICE, RIVERS or the OCEAN.
+A map shows where the samples were taken and provides an overview of the available samples.
+The QR code on each flask leads to more information about the water cycle in the Arctic and the history of that particular sample.

 Organic Terrain